SamuelTallet/SketchUp-Parametric-Modeling-Plugin/docs/README.md

 To move a node: drag and drop node at desired position.

-To move several nodes at once: hold `CTRL` key then click on each node.
+To move several nodes at once: hold <kbd>CTRL</kbd> key then click on each node.
 Nodes are selected.
-Hold again `CTRL` key then drag and drop nodes at desired position.
+Hold again <kbd>CTRL</kbd> key then drag and drop nodes at desired position.

 If you input a wrong data in a node field: node border becomes red.